sinch/docs/docs/sms/sms.md

 title: Getting started - node
 excerpt: Learn how to quickly send SMS messages with the Sinch API
 ---
-In this guide, we show you how to: its best shit ever
+In this guide, we show you how to:

 1. Create an account and get your free test number (US only).
 2. Send your first SMS.

-### Sign up for a Sinch account!
+### Sign up for a Sinch account

 Before you can send your first SMS, you need a [Sinch account](https://dashboard.sinch.com/signup).
 If you are in the United States, you also need a [free test phone number](https://dashboard.sinch.com/numbers/your-numbers/numbers).